Grandmaster C.K. Yoon

 Grandmaster Chul Koo Yoon – Founder of Korea Taekwondo Academy (KTA)

-As one of the founding fathers of Taekwondo in the United States, Grand Master Yoon brought his 50+ years of experience to Indianapolis more than 40 years ago.
-Since then, he has promoted more than 3,000 students to Black Belt status…and the number continues to grow.
+As one of the founding fathers of Taekwondo in the United States, Grand Master Yoon has brought his 50+ years of experience to Indianapolis more than 40 years ago.
+Since then, he has promoted more than 3,000 students to Black Belt status.
+Meanwhile, the number continues to grow.

 A 9th Degree Kukkiwon Certified Black Belt, Grand Master Yoon conducts all promotion tests for KTA students as well as special classes for Black Belts and instructors.
 His goals include continuing the growth of Taekwondo among the young and young at heart.

 As Indiana State Taekwondo President from 1974-94, Grand Master Yoon promoted and developed Taekwondo in our state to its current Olympic status.
-In 1977, he was named “Instructor of the Year” by the World Taekwondo Federation, and in 1990, he was named “Coach of the Year” by the United States Taekwondo Union for leading several outstanding National Champions and World medalists.
+In 1977, he was named “Instructor of the Year” by the World Taekwondo Federation.
+In 1990, he was named “Coach of the Year” by the United States Taekwondo Union for leading several outstanding National Champions and World medalists.